bmoniey/teensy_baby8/README.md

 *Buttone to reset sequence

-MIDI - This sequmcer sends MIDI.
+MIDI - This sequencer sends MIDI via serial.
 Used midi commands send via serial to a program like Ableton Live.
 Serial is used to be compatible with older synthesizers.

 Oled Display SSD1306 128 x 64